 Any economic subject established in any State which is Party to UNFCCC Bratislava Accord is eligible to apply for ISCCER Intermediary License at their State competent authority.
+Every State will entrust such authority to a governmental body under domestic law pursuant to article [7] of the accord.

-License is granted automatically.
-The competent authority may or may not require the applicant to prove their compliance with competition legislation pursuant to article [7] in a way reconcilable with article [6] of the Accord.
-The subject's compliance with the same legislation may be challenged in the competent court by any other subject.
+[8][a] License is granted automatically unless there are pending charges of anti-competitive practice against the applicant.
+The competent authority may additionally require the applicant to prove their compliance with competition legislation pursuant to article [7] in a way reconcilable with article [6] of the Accord.

+[8][b] The subject's compliance with the same legislation may be challenged in the competent court by any other subject.
 If compliance is deficient, the local authority will request the subject to reconcile with the governing law.
 Failure to comply with such request will result in suspension of subject's license for 12 months.
 Repeated proven violation of applicable competition law will result in permanent termination of subject's license.